s204475/s204475.github.io/index.markdown

 <div class="narrative-container" style="display: flex; align-items: flex-start; justify-content: space-between; width: 100%; max-width: 1200px; margin: 0 auto; overflow: hidden;">
   <div class="text-container" style="flex: 1 1 35%; min-width: 35%; max-width: 35%; text-align: justify; word-break: break-word; overflow-wrap: break-word; hyphens: auto; min-width: 300px;">
     <h2>Explore the timeline</h2>
-    <p>This heat map provides a striking visual representation of drug/narcotic crime hotspots across San Francisco, overlaid with the boundaries of police districts.
-The size of the red areas of the heat map colors indicates the concentration of incidents, with larger areas signifying more crime occurrences.
-By overlaying police district borders, we can see which areas are most affected and how law enforcement resources might have been allocated to address these critical zones.
+    <p>This heat map provides a striking visual representation of drug/narcotics crime hotspots across San Francisco, overlaid with police district boundaries.
+The size of the red areas in the heat map colours indicates the concentration of incidents, with larger areas indicating more crime.
+By overlaying police district boundaries, we can see which areas are most affected and how law enforcement resources may have been allocated to address these critical areas.

   <br><br>